-Training for Staff & Hourly employees
+Training for Staff & Temporary employees

 Employees are encouraged to keep their skills up to date and to cultivate their job security by taking advantage of training through the campus Human Resources office, campus computing and information technology services, university classes, departmental training programs, and job rotation programs.

 Most training and development programs are free of charge; many computer training workshops are free or charge a nominal fee (with supervisory and departmental approval, registration fees may be charged to a departmental account); and university class tuition may be covered by the IU Tuition Benefit.